Tiger Mask IV: New Japan Pro-Wrestling (2002–present)

 He made his return on August 14, 2010, in a six-man tag team match, where he, Koji Kanemoto and Ryusuke Taguchi wrestled Pro Wrestling Noah representatives Atsushi Aoki, Ricky Marvin and Taiji Ishimori to a fifteen-minute time limit draw.
 On August 22 Tiger and Kanemoto defeated Marvin and Ishimori at a Pro Wrestling Noah event to win the promotion's GHC Junior Heavyweight Tag Team Championship.
 They would lose the title to Atsushi Aoki and Naomichi Marufuji on December 24, 2010.
 On January 23, 2011, Tiger Mask put his mask on the line in a Mask vs. Hair match at Fantastica Mania 2011, a New Japan and Consejo Mundial de Lucha Libre co–promoted event in Tokyo, and defeated Tomohiro Ishii to win his third Lucha de Apuesta.
 After the match Ishii attacked and unmasked Tiger Mask.
 On February 20 at The New Beginning, Tiger Mask defeated Ishii, who had begun wearing a Black Tiger mask, in a Mask vs. Mask match.
 On June 16, 2012, at Dominion 6.16, Tiger Mask won his first IWGP Junior Heavyweight Tag Team Championship, when he and Jushin Thunder Liger defeated Taichi and Taka Michinoku for the vacant title.
 On July 22, the team lost the title to Forever Hooligans (Alex Koslov and Rocky Romero).
 On September 23, 2015, at Destruction in Okayama, Tiger Mask defeated Steve Anthony to win the NWA World Junior Heavyweight Championship for the second time.
 He lost the title back to Anthony on March 19, 2016.
 On October 25, 2021, Tiger Mask became IWGP Junior Tag Team Champion with his Flying Tigers teammate Robbie Eagles.
 The pair later lost the championships to Six or Nine (Ryusuke Taguchi and Master Wato) on February 19, 2022.

-On July 6, 2025, Tiger Mask officially announced that he will retire from in-ring competition in July of 2026.
+On July 6, 2025, Tiger Mask officially announced that he will retire from in-ring competition in July 2026.
+It was later confirmed that his retirement match will take place on July 7 at Korakuen Hall, the same month and venue where he first made his professional wrestling debut.
+On July 7, Tiger Mask wrestled the final two matches in Japan, first wrestling Tommy Billington to a time-limit draw before immediately defeating Black Tiger IV.
+Following the matches, a retirement ceremony featuring appearances from the NJPW roster, Jushin Thunder Liger, Tatsumi Fujinami, Satoru Sayama (the first Tiger Mask), Great Sasuke, and Jinsei Shinzaki, among other figures from notable points in his career.
+Among other attendees included Japanese baseball legends Tatsunori Hara and Daisuke Miura.
+Tiger Mask would remain a part of NJPW as a trainer in the NJPW Dojo.

-Total Nonstop Action Wrestling (2007, 2008)
+Total Nonstop Action Wrestling (2007–2008)

 Tiger Mask made several appearances for the American-based wrestling company Total Nonstop Action Wrestling (TNA) through the working relationship between NJPW and TNA.
 He appeared on TNA Sacrifice 2007 in a four-way bout featuring Alex Shelley, Jerry Lynn, and Senshi.
 He also made a couple of appearances on TNA Impact!, TNA's weekly show in early 2008.